kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 <br/><br/>

 **Note:** Updated Cognito ID Script for Postgres Database
-Objective - Replace the local cookie authentication method with the AWS Cognito powered token authentication method.
+Replacing the local cookie authentication method with the AWS Cognito powered token authentication method is a critical step.
 Extensive testing was required in part due to the complexity of the task, coding changes of hard coded variables to support dynamic data, and constant token expiration.

 #### Implemented (Pattern B) Listing Messages Group into Application
-Objective - As a user, I want to see a list of messages that belong to an existing message group.The messages must be ordered from newest to oldest.
+Objective - As a user, I want to see a list of messages that belong to an existing message group.
+The messages must be ordered from newest to oldest.
 <img src="/assets/DynamoDB%20Modelling.png" width=450>
 <figcaption>Pattern B</figcaption>
 <br/><br/>

 #### Implemented (Pattern C) Creating a Message for an existing Message Group into Application
-Objective - When a user creates a message we need to update the conversation to display the last message for the conversation.
+Objective - As a user, I need the ability to create a new message in a new message group.
 <img src="/assets/DynamoDB%20Modelling.png" width=450>
 <figcaption>Pattern C</figcaption>
 <br/><br/>

 #### Implemented (Pattern D) Creating a Message for a new Message Group into Application
-Objective - When a user creates a new message we need to update the conversation to display the last message in the conversation.
+Objective - As a user, I need the ability to update an existing conversation with a new message and display it as the last message in the conversation.
 <img src="/assets/DynamoDB%20Modelling.png" width=450>
 <figcaption>Pattern D</figcaption>
 <br/><br/>